Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/README.md

 INITIALIZATION_VECTOR is required to 6 characters long and represent a value that can fit inside 22 bits.

+INITIALIZATION_VECTOR must end in: 0,4,8,c,C

 The 2 smallest bits are discarded automatically.

-INITIALIZATION_VECTOR must end in: 0,4,8,c,C

-1) make encode KEY_STRING INITIALIZATION_VECTOR CLEARTEXT_FILE CIPHERTEXT_FILE
+1) make encode KEY_STRING INITIALIZATION_VECTOR CLEARTEXT_FILE ==> returns a file known as output.dat

-2) make decode KEY_STRING INITIALIZATION_VECTOR CIPHERTEXT_FILE CLEARTEXT_FILE
+2) make decode KEY_STRING INITIALIZATION_VECTOR CIPHERTEXT_FILE ==> returns a file known as output.dat

 3) Read PRESENTATION.md for History on GSM and A5/1